-This lab is interested in genomic aspects of the evolution and conservation of plants, especially trees.
+This lab is run jointly between QMUL and Royal Botanic Gardens Kew.
+We interested in genomic aspects of the evolution and conservation of plants, especially in the context of tree health.
 We have active research programmes in three areas:

 (1) Phylogenomics of the ash tree genus Fraxinus